milikhin/seabass2/README.md

 Requirements:

 * Node.js, tested using v12
+* pipenv (optional, to run tests for python modules)
 * Sailfish SDK (for Sailfish OS)
 * clickable (for UBports)
-* pipenv to run tests for pyotherside code

 Build steps: